ChristopherDay/Gangster-Legends-V2/README.md

 # Example

-A demo can be found at http://glscript.cdcoding.com/demo/
+A demo can be found at http://demo.glscript.net/

-The email is `Admin@yourgame.co.uk` and the password is `adminPass`
+**After registering you will become an admin automatically, this is only on the demo site.**